How to Immigrate to Canada as a Couple - Express Entry

 In this circumstance, we often recommend that the main applicant includes their partner as a “non-accompanying” partner/spouse.
 Upon arriving in Canada and obtaining Permanent Residency, the main applicant can then sponsor their non-accompanying partner for PR as well.

-It’s important to note that the main applicant must still disclose that they are married (or in a common-law or conjugal relationship), however, they will indicate that the partner will not come with them to Canada through their application.
+It is important to note that the main applicant must still disclose that they are married (or in a common-law or conjugal relationship), however, they will indicate that the partner will not come with them to Canada through their application.
+The non-accompanying spouse will still need to include information and some evidence with the application such as police certificates and a medical exam.

 Can both spouses apply for Express Entry?